nagata-yoshiteru/deploy-to-dropbox/README.md

 # deploy-to-dropbox

-A GitHub Action to deploy to Dropbox
+A GitHub Action to deploy to Dropbox using dropbox-sdk-js@10.x

 ## Setup